ferrocene/ferrocene/ferrocene/doc/evaluation-report/src/rustc/method.rst

 jobs are carried out for all targets.
 These jobs launch several test suites, including a non-regression test suite, in a correctly configured environment to be sure of the tool conformance.
-In particular, the following test suites are executed for every code change that is merged.
+In particular, the following test suites are executed before any change is merged.

 Test Suites
 -----------